-Later on, we helped Scott’s team at Sproutward kick-start their data pipeline build in BigQuery, by setting up their initial data feeds + data models.
+We helped Scott’s team at Sproutward kick-start their data pipeline build in BigQuery, by setting up their initial data feeds + data models.

 One major technical challenge that we were able to solve together was mapping ad set-level data between ad platforms (like FB Ads) and Google Analytics, to show a full funnel view at the ‘Campaign Goal’ and other granular levels.